-In this guide you’ll learn how to extract a single page or multiple pages from a PDF using Power Automate.
-This example can also be used for other file formats by first converting a file to PDF and then extracting either a single or range of pages (see file formats we support).
+In this guide, you’ll learn how to extract a single page or multiple pages from a PDF using Power Automate.
+This example shows how to extract pages from a PDF, but you can also use it with other file formats by first converting a file to a PDF and then extracting pages.
+You can see the file formats we support here.

-Before we start building the workflow, ensure all prerequisites are in place.
-It is also assumed that the reader has some knowledge of building Workflows using Power Automate.
+Before building the workflow, ensure all prerequisites are in place.
+You should have some knowledge of building workflows using Power Automate.

-- An Office 365 subscription with SharePoint Online license.
+- An Office 365 subscription with a SharePoint Online license.

-- Working knowledge of MS SharePoint Online, Microsoft Power Automate.
+- Working knowledge of MS SharePoint Online and Microsoft Power Automate.